steveworley/drake/README.md

-# Fakedrush
+# Drake

-A lightweight SSH container that has `drush` available for remote command execution.
+Drake a Drush-Fake SSH container that is intended to be used for stubbing Drush commands for testing.
 Drush will return static json files based on the received command.

 Example: